 With the Company's online and back office membership systems the organisation has the tools at its disposal to capture, manage and communicate with its key stakeholders.
-A more comprehensive and consistent communications strategy is assisting with this area of work and currently the organisation continues to invest more in its communications via external freelance support and additional electronic press distribution services.
-An important aim is to maintain the quality and consistency of its more tangible membership offer the BWSW magazine, which remains the longest running publication on the sport, as well as other benefits.
+A more comprehensive and consistent communications strategy is assisting with this area of work and currently the organisation continues to focus hard on its communications via external freelance support and additional electronic press distribution services.
+An important aim is to maintain the quality and consistency of its more tangible membership offer the BWSW magazine, currently in hard copy, which remains the longest running publication on the sport, as well as other benefits.

-Additionally, we actively engage with the membership to provide support for clubs and members with the Company providing operating procedures and guidance based on third party advice and the relevant government guidance.
+Additionally, we actively engage with the membership to provide support for clubs and members with the Company providing operating procedures and guidance based on third party advice